 Proration is a method of calculating the cost for partial use of any product or service.
 It’s used in business transactions to calculate an amount based on what portion of the payment period was used.

-For example, if a customer subscribes to a monthly subscription service on July 15 and billing happens on the first of each month, proration will calculate the cost for the 15 days that have been used instead of charging the full amount for 30 days.
+For example, if a customer subscribes to a monthly service on July 15 and billing occurs on the first of each month, proration will calculate the cost for the 15 days used rather than charging the full amount for 30 days.

 In the case of usage-based billing (e.g., usage-based pricing for a telco or public utility), the billing organization will monitor the usage for the partial month and the following month and then prorate the cost for the customer based on those usage figures.